BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 }
 ```

+@@@ note

-3. Ask a developer to add an ENV variable with the location of the 'AggregateElasticSearchView' as following:
+Ask a developer to add an ENV variable with the location of the 'AggregateElasticSearchView' as following:

 `STUDIO_VIEW=[yourOrgLabel]/[yourProjectLabel]/[viewId]`